 My research is focused on the role of the institutional environment on the entrepreneurial activity, using institutional approach (North, 1990 and North, 2005; Scott, 1995) as theoretical framework.
-On the one hand, the influence of institutions (formal and informal; and regulative, normative and cultural-cognitive) on entrepreneurship is analyzed in different contexts (Research line 1).
-On the other hand, the diversity in entrepreneurship is considered in the light of the institutional perspective, distinguishing the specificities of different types of entrepreneurial activities, such as entrepreneurial universities, social entrepreneurship, immigrant entrepreneurship, intrapreneurship, etc. (Research Line 2).
-Finally, the link between entrepreneurship and socio-economic performance is studied through the institutional lenses (Research Line 3).
+First, the influence of institutions (formal and informal; and regulative, normative and cultural-cognitive) on entrepreneurship is analyzed in different contexts (Research Stream 1).
+Second, the diversity in entrepreneurship is considered in light of the institutional perspective, distinguishing the specificities of different types of entrepreneurial activities, such as entrepreneurial universities, social entrepreneurship, immigrant entrepreneurship, intrapreneurship, etc. (Research Stream 2).
+Finally, the link between entrepreneurship and socio-economic performance is studied through the institutional lenses (Research Stream 3).

 The methodology used is mainly quantitative, based on huge data bases Global Entrepreneurship Monitor (GEM), World Values Survey (WVS), Worldwide Governance Indicators -World Bank- (WGI), Doing Business -World Bank Global-, Leadership and Organizational Behavior Effectiveness (GLOBE), Heritage Foundation’s Economic Freedom Index, Human Development Report, Global Competitiveness Report -World Economic Forum-, International Monetary Fund (IMF) -World Economic Outlook-, etc.).
-Also, qualitative research has been developed, based on case studies following Yin (1984) and Eisenhardt (1989).
+Also, qualitative research has been developed based on case studies (Yin, 1984; and Eisenhardt, 1989); and system dynamics (Forrester and Senge, 1980; and Sterman, 2000) has been used in some papers.

 1.1.
 Developing an institutional conceptual framework for the analysis of environmental factors to entrepreneurship.
 Reviewing the literature and proposing some methodological issues in entrepreneurship research: